Templates

 Template Permissions

 Template permissions can be assigned to user groups, which must first be created at the Project level.
-To understand how permissions work across all types of items and how to manage them effectively, please see Permissions and Groups.
+To understand how permissions work across all item types and how to manage them effectively, please see Permissions and Groups.

 Managing template permissions is granted by default to the following system groups: